Look, we know that these guidelines are bit long, but we strongly recommend you read them all the way through.

 What rights are you buying?

-Global first print and digital publication rights (including audio); you’ll be giving Cirsova the exclusive rights to publish and use the purchased material prior to and for one calendar year following the publication of those materials.
+Global first print and digital publication rights (including audio); you’ll be giving Cirsova the exclusive rights to publish and use the purchased material prior to and for six months following the publication of those materials.
 After that period, Cirsova will retain the right to publish and sell the purchased materials non-exclusively in the collected format (i.e. the anthology will remain available in print and electronic format as initially offered, however the materials will not be repackaged and resold).
 Cirsova will have the right to use your name and portion or whole of the material to promote the work.
 During the period of exclusivity, you agree to refrain from publishing the purchased material in whole or in part without prior consent.
-The exception to this exclusivity is if a piece is selected for inclusion in a Best of the Year collection.
+The exception to this exclusivity is if a piece is selected for inclusion in a Best of the Year collection or as a part of an awards packet.

 Do you take simultaneous submissions?